arrdem/bazel-multipy/README.md

 # Monorepo example - multi pip

-This repo provides an example of a trio of applications across a pair of projects, where each project uses a different virtualenv.
-The intent is to provide an example of current Bazel x Python ecosystem patterns.
+This repo provides an example of a trio of applications across a pair of projects, where each project uses a different virtualenv with extensive Docker integration.
+The intent is to provide an example of current Bazel x Python x Docker ecosystem patterns.

 ## Getting started
 - Clone the repo